The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

 \subsection{Convergence conditions}

-The convergence of the wave-functions shown in Figs.~\ref{fig_energ_KIN3} to~\ref{fig_comp_MIKE_2} is pretty clean.
+The convergence of the energies and wave-functions shown in Figs.~\ref{fig:energ_proj_KIN3} to~\ref{fig:wf_comp_parity} is pretty clean.
 Discretization errors that are predominantly due to the lattice implementation of the Coulomb potential are visible on the coarser lattices and excited states are affected by finite volume effects in small lattice volumes.
-The wave-functions generated by the \texttt{quantumfdtd} can be considered reliable, only after the following conditions are met: \begin{itemize} \item Appropriate parity projection and normalization has been performed using the provided post-processing scripts for separating the wave-functions (see section~\ref{subsec_parity_proy}). \item Using the snapshot facility of the code for multiple values of $\tau$ the wave-function has been shown to be stable within small changes of $\tau$ and the energy $E_{s,i}(\tau)$ should be in a plateau, i.e., flat or, at least, in a saddle point. \item $A < M^{-1}$, such that the typical radius of the ground state is substantially larger than the lattice spacing $A$, $\langle r \rangle^{\Box}_{P^+\Psi_0} \gg A$.
-This condition is violated in section~\ref{subsec_ex_relativ_vs_nonrelativ_high_mass} in the example. \item $2\langle r \rangle^{\Box}_{P^{\pm}\Psi_{1,2}} \ll N\cdot A$, such that typical radii of the excited states are substantially smaller than half of the box size $N\cdot A$. \end{itemize}
+The wave-functions generated by the \texttt{quantumfdtd} can be considered reliable, only after the following conditions are met: \begin{itemize} \item Appropriate parity projection and normalization has been performed using the provided post-processing scripts for separating the wave-functions (see subsection~\ref{subsec:parity_projection}). \item Using the snapshot facility of the code for multiple values of $\tau$ the wave-function has been shown to be stable within small changes of $\tau$ and the energy $E_{s,i}(\tau)$ should be in a plateau, i.e., flat or, at least, in a saddle point. \item $A < M^{-1}$, such that the typical radius of the ground state is substantially larger than the lattice spacing $A$, $\langle \rho \rangle^{\Box}_{P^+\Psi_0} \gg 1$.
+This condition is violated in subsection~\ref{subsec:comp_high_mass} in the example. \item $2\langle \rho \rangle^{\Box}_{P^{\pm}\Psi_{1,2}} \ll N$, such that typical radii of the excited states are substantially smaller than half of the box size $N$. \item It is important to choose the temporal grid spacing $\texttt{EPS} \propto \texttt{A}^2$ relative to the lattice spacing \texttt{A} (see the \texttt{EPS} parameter on page~\pageref{flag:EPS}). \end{itemize}